 - Each category has a unique map marker associated with it.
 Some locations belong to more than one category, so the marker may not look like those of the other locations in the same category.

-- Click on the listing below the map to zoom in on that location.
+- Click on the listing below the map to zoom in on that location and see the address.

 - Since venues change name often, the name on the listing is that at the time of the earliest association with Depeche Mode.